nadpierre/stm-transit-delay-prediction/README.md

 ## Future Improvements

 - Integrate real-time traffic and incident reports for enhanced delay prediction.
-- Explore **stacked ensemble models** to leverage the strengths of multiple regressors.
-- Implement **dynamic temporal clustering** to better capture varying traffic patterns throughout the day.
-- Include more refined weather data granularity.
-- Explore time-series and deep-learning models.
 - Integrate events (concerts, festivals, sports events).
+- Integrate location of cycleways since it can slow down buses.
-- Collect data all year round.
-  - Other time-based features to add would be `month` and `is_holiday`.
+- Collect data for a full year and add other time-based features like `month` and `is_holiday`.
 - Insert the data into a database to optimize performance.
+- Explore time-series and deep-learning models.

 ## Conclusion

-This project successfully demonstrates the application of machine learning for predicting STM transit delays in real time.
-By leveraging historical transit data, weather information, and stop-level details, the XGBoost Regressor was able to achieve a **MAE of 58.64** and an **RMSE of 115.39**, significantly outperforming the baseline model.
+This project demonstrates the application of machine learning for predicting STM transit delays in real time.
+By leveraging historical transit data, weather information, and stop-level details, the XGBoost Regressor was able to achieve a **MAE of 58.51** and an **RMSE of 115.44**, significantly outperforming the baseline model.
 These results indicate that machine learning can serve as a powerful tool for optimizing public transit schedules and improving commuter experience.

 The analysis identified key predictors such as **historical average delay**, **expected trip duration**, and **arrivals per hour** as the main drivers of delay, providing valuable insights into transit bottlenecks and congestion periods.
-Error analysis further revealed that model accuracy can be improved during peak hours and low-traffic periods, where predictions were slightly less accurate.
-This suggests that incorporating **real-time traffic feeds** and more granular **temporal features** could further enhance predictive performance.

 Overall, this project not only highlights the feasibility of transit delay prediction but also sets a strong foundation for future enhancements that can benefit both STM operations and public transit users in Montreal.

 ## Featured Notebooks